awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ### Downloading files from an Amazon S3 bucket to an Oracle DB instance<a name="oracle-s3-integration.using.download"></a>

+To download files from an Amazon S3 bucket to an RDS for Oracle instance, use the Amazon RDS procedure `rdsadmin.rdsadmin_s3_tasks.download_from_s3`\.

+When you download files using the procedure `download_from_s3`, consider the following:
-To download up to 2000 files from an Amazon S3 bucket to an RDS for Oracle instance, use the Amazon RDS procedure `rdsadmin.rdsadmin_s3_tasks.download_from_s3`\.
-If you need to download more than 2000 files from Amazon S3, split your download into separate actions with no more than 2000 files per procedure call\.
++ The download limit is 2000 files per procedure call\.
+If you need to download more than 2000 files from Amazon S3, split your download into separate actions, with no more than 2000 files per procedure call\.
++ If a file exists in your download folder, and you attempt to download a file with the same name, `download_from_s3` skips the download\.
+To remove a file from the download directory, use [UTL\_FILE\.FREMOVE](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/UTL_FILE.html#GUID-09B09C2A-2C21-4F70-BF04-D0EEA7B59CAF), found on the Oracle website\.

 The `download_from_s3` procedure has the following parameters\.

 ****